pinecoders/pinecoders.github.io/faq_and_code/README.md

 See [here](https://www.tradingview.com/pine-script-docs/en/v4/language/Expressions_declarations_and_statements.html#variable-declaration) for more information.
 This is another example by vitvlkv: [Holding a state in a variable](https://www.tradingview.com/script/llcoIPKG-Pine-Example-Holding-a-state-in-a-variable/).

-### How do I calculate averages?
-1. If you just want the average between two values, you can use `avg(val1, val2)` or `(val1 + val2)/2`.
-Note that [`avg()`](https://www.tradingview.com/pine-script-reference/v4/#fun_avg) accepts up to 6 values.
-1. To average the last x values in a series, you can use `sma(series, x)`.

-### How can I calculate an average only when a certain condition is true?
-[This script](https://www.tradingview.com/script/isSfahiX-Averages-PineCoders-FAQ/) shows how to calculate a conditional average using three different methods.

 ### How to avoid repainting when using the `security()` function?
 See the discussion published with the PineCoders indicator [How to avoid repainting when using security()](https://www.tradingview.com/script/cyPWY96u-How-to-avoid-repainting-when-using-security-PineCoders-FAQ/).